 Questions for Project Journaling

-When I create a project post, I address one or two of the following questions:
+When I journal, I address one or more of the following questions:

 - What am I learning?